 Key Features of Weed Wackers: Factors of Differentiation

-Key Features of Weed Wackers: Factors of Differentiation

 The weed wacker, also known as the weed eater, string trimmer, weed trimmer, and line trimmer, serves to cut down overgrowth.
-A power supply, wither gas, battery, or corded electric, powers a rotating head.
-From the head, two thin plastic lines are whipped around at great force, which serves as the weed wacker “blade”.
-Electric weed wackers, the lithium-ion battery powered cordless weed wackers, and latest gas string trimmers will all trim grass and weeds in a similar way, but what differentiates them is…
+A power supply, whether gas, battery, or corded electric, powers a rotating head.
+From the head, two thin plastic lines are whipped around at great force, which serves as the weed wacker “blade.”

 Size & Weight

-If you have one of the older large, heavy string trimmers it is likely gas powered.
-Older models are commonly powered by gas and made from heavier metal than that of new models.
+If you have one of the older, large, heavy string trimmers, it is likely gas powered.
+Older models are commonly powered by gas and are typically made from heavier metal than that of the newer models.
 Battery-powered weed wackers are lightweight enough to hold in one hand and are smaller in size than gas trimmers.
 Electric corded trimmers are in-between.
-They are as large as gas trimmers and a little bit heavier than battery-powered models.
+They are as large as gas powered weed wackers and a little bit heavier than battery-powered models.

 Motor & Run-time

-Gas trimmers provide the most torque and power.
+Gas powered weed wackers provide the most torque and power.
 They have a long run-time, but it is not everlasting.
 When the gas is gone, the trimming is done.
-Corded electric trimmers offera powerful motor and unlimited run-time.
+Corded electric trimmers offer a powerful motor and unlimited run-time.

 Consider the accessibility to electricity at your disposal.
-If you run out of battery power at the furthest corner of your lot, is a charging station within convenient reach?
+If you run out of battery power at the furthest corner of your lot, is a charging station within convenient reach for your corded trimmer?
 Would a corded trimmer be able to reach all the way to the edges of your property?
 Would gas exhaust and fumes be detrimental to any of the wildlife around your property?
 These are all things to consider when choosing a weed wacker.

 Gas vs. Battery vs. Electric Weed Wacker: Complete Overview